buddyboss/buddyboss-platform/src/readme.txt

 * Privacy - Fixed conflict when enabling 'Private Network' while allowing account creation in 'WooCommerce'
 * Privacy - Fixed issue with extra 'Privacy Policy' pages being created when activating components
 * LearnDash - Fixed scheduled courses, lessons and topics from posting into Activity Feed
+* LearnDash - Fixed emails not sending to users registering to the site via enrollment into a Free course
 * Compatibility - Fixed verified badge not showing in forums with plugin 'Verified Member for BuddyPress'
 * Compatibility - Fixed conficts with plugin 'WordPress SEO Plugin - Rank Math'
 * Compatibility - Fixed conficts with plugin 'Hide My WP'